AnaOttavi/Rossmann-Store-Sales/README.md

 # Rossmann-Store-Sales
 Project from Data Science Community, mentoring by Meigarom Lopes.
-This repository contains script that predicts the next customer purchase using a Time Series approach.
+This repository contains script that predicts the next customer purchase using a time series approach.

 **Dataset**: https://www.kaggle.com/c/rossmann-store-sales